ngn73/pands_project/README.md

 > The use of multiple measurements in taxonomic problems
 https://onlinelibrary.wiley.com/doi/10.1111/j.1469-1809.1936.tb02137.x

-  In order to get underway the analysis on this dataset and start this project, it is assumed that I have no prior knowledge of this dataset (_While I have encountered this dataset in other coursework modules this semester_).

   The CSV file containing the datset can be downloaded from the UC Irvine Machine Learning Repository: https://archive.ics.uci.edu/dataset/53/iris